stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

   With the morning sunshine came a lessening of the tension.
 What happens in the night when one is tired often reaches the consciousness in distorted forms, and Georgina could see that her brain must have given strange colour to scraps of common medical conversation.
-To suppose her brother&mdash;only son of the gentle Frances Schuyler Clarendon&mdash;guilty of savage sacrifices in the name of science would be to do an injustice to their blood, and she decided to omit all mention of her trip downstairs, lest Alfred ridicule her fantastic notions.
+To suppose her brother--only son of the gentle Frances Schuyler Clarendon--guilty of savage sacrifices in the name of science would be to do an injustice to their blood, and she decided to omit all mention of her trip downstairs, lest Alfred ridicule her fantastic notions.